Cake Decorating Schools in the U.S.

 Certificate in Cake Decorating, Baking and Pastry

 Certificate programs are available specifically focused on cake decorating.
 These short programs are generally not ACF-accredited, but they offer basic and advanced training in icing types and cake design.
 Courses cover tiered cakes, icing flowers, rolled fondant and marzipan.
-ACF-accredited certificate programs usually take one year to complete.
-Typical courses include food safety, baking techniques, baked goods presentation and dessert decoration.
-A high school diploma or the equivalent is required prior to admission.
+ACF-accredited certificate programs usually take one year to complete and require a high school diploma or the equivalent for admission.
+Typical courses include:

 Associate's Degree in Baking and Pastry Arts

 Associate's degrees in baking and pastry arts take about two years to complete.
 Almost every state has at least one accredited program.
 Students complete courses in basic culinary education, such as sanitation and food preparation, along with general education courses.
-Advanced courses in the pastry track may include plated dessert design and chocolate artistry.
-In cake decorating courses, students learn about wedding cakes, finishing techniques, commercial decorating equipment and decorating products.
 An internship is also required.
 A high school diploma or the equivalent is a prerequisite for admission.
+Advanced courses in the pastry track may include:

 Apprenticeship in Baking and Pastry Arts